-Salts Mill, Victoria Rd, Saltaire, Ilkley, BD18 3LA – Visit Now
+Salts Mill, Victoria Road, Saltaire, BD18 3LA – Visit Now

 Salts Mill is arguably the defining feature of Saltaire.
 Within the Grade II listed gigantic Victorian warehouse mill complex you can now visit large galleries featuring work by the locally born artist David Hockney among others as well as shopping for books, kitchenware, furniture and posters.
 The space also houses some of the most aesthetically pleasing office spaces in the area.
 Like many of Saltaire’s notable sites, Salts Mill is a harmonious combination of Victorian spaces being given a new life with modern uses, while still celebrating the building’s origins.

 Exhibiting work by his friend and fellow Bradfordian David Hockney

 The Mill was originally built by Sir Titus Salt, whose vision and politics took the project beyond any textile mill of its kind at the time.
 Salt built the entire model village of Saltaire alongside his colossal vertically integrated cloth manufacturing operation.
 Over 1000 people benefitted from the modern and sanitary housing provided with their jobs and had a much better quality of life than urban mill workers because of their proximity to green spaces.
 The mill continued to produce cloth until 1986 until when another inventive mind, Jonathan Silver, brought new life into Salts Mill, exhibiting work by his friend and fellow Bradfordian David Hockney.
 From then on, the mill has grown to house multiple businesses and a vast collection of artworks and prints.